WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_WBPS_1_Basics/module_WBPS1_cheatsheet.md

 * The second table shows phenotype, disease and trait annotations associated orthologues of this gene in other species.
 Usually, there are not many phenotypic data available for parasitic worms, for this reason exploring phenotypes associated with other species like C. elegans is really useful for scientists.
 You can use the links in the table to navigate to the orthologous gene in the other species and find more information there.

 ---
+## 3. Jbrowse exercise <a name="jbrowse_exercise"></a>

+The file provided is from a PacBio iso-seq run.
+It means that they are long stranded reads.
+First you need to visualize the data...

+samtools view -h somules_isoseq_sorted.bam | less
+The SAM file starts with a header section.
+All header lines begin with a ‘@’ character.
+Move down through the file (by pressing the space bar) until you come to the alignment section.
+Here, each line represents a sequencing read (though be aware that the lines are long, so a single line will probably wrap around your terminal window a few times).
+Some of the key fields are labelled below:

+The full SAM specification is available here: http://samtools.github.io/hts-specs/

+If you’ve looked at RNA sequencing data before, you may notice something unusual about the reads in this file: they’re very long!
+Until recently, next generation sequencing reads were typically ~100bp in length, so transcripts had to be sequenced in short sections at high coverage and reconstructed computationally.
+This BAM file contains “IsoSeq” data, from the Pacific Biosciences platform, whereby full length transcripts have been sequences in their entirety.

+Now we can see the IsoSeq reads aligned to the genome.
+Notice that IsoSeq data is stranded- this means that the library preparation protocol preserved information on which end of the RNA molecule was 5-prime and which end was 3-prime, so we can infer which strand of DNA it was transcribed from.
+This information is encoded in the BAM file, and JBrowse colours the reads accordingly: reads aligning to the forward strand are pink, and reads aligning to the reverse strand are purple.

+ ---